-A large scale study conducted in Australia asked 119 children and 17 parents about their diet to get an understanding of why certain children are more likely to choose unhealthier food options and avoid nutrient dense foods.
-The researchers summarized the findings into some key themes: information and awareness, contradiction between knowledge and behavior, lifestyle balance, local environment and barriers to a healthy lifestyle, amongst others.
-This information can be used as a basis of why children may eat unhealthily and what you can do as parents to encourage healthier options.
+A large–scale study conducted in Australia asked 119 children and 17 parents about their diets to determine why certain children avoid nutrient-rich foods and choose unhealthier food options.
+The researchers found that the following factors contribute to the problem: a lack of information and awareness, a contradiction between knowledge and behavior, an improper lifestyle balance, the local environment, and barriers to a healthy lifestyle.
+This information can be used to figure out what you can do as parents to encourage healthier choices.

-Information and awareness
+Information and Awareness

-When it comes to balance, children should understand the energy balance model, i.e. energy intake needs to equal energy expenditure to remain at a stable weight.
-If more energy is consumed than expended, energy is unbalanced and weight will be gained.
-The study conducted in Australia found that the majority of children believed that a small amount of exercise will counteract poor food choices, with one child quoting that they ‘walk to the shop every day to buy hot chips – is it healthy or unhealthy?’.
+Children should understand the energy balance model.
+To remain at a stable weight, a person’s energy intake needs to equal his or her energy expenditure.
+If more energy is consumed than expended, weight will be gained.
+The aforementioned study conducted in Australia found that the majority of children believe that a small amount of exercise will compensate for poor food choices.
+One child from the study thought it was healthy to buy and eat hot chips “every day” since he had to “walk to the shop” to get them.

-Barriers to a healthy lifestyle
+Barriers to a Healthy Lifestyle

 The best way to fight childhood obesity is to seriously consider what got your child there in the first place.
 Ask why your child doesn’t want to consume healthy food.
 What are the barriers?
 Do they have access to healthy food?
 Do they have too much access to unhealthy food?

 Be realistic and truthful with yourself.
 Have you lived up to the standards you require for your child?
 Have you encouraged vegetable consumption, or have you agreed to a drive-through too many times?

 For the benefit of your child, try to remove the barriers that are blocking him or her from eating healthily.
 Remove the junk food from the house and replace it with fruits and healthy snacks.
 Create home-cooked meals that are rich in flavor and nutrients.
 Be the change you want your child to see.